 FEP 052 ENGLISH LANGUAGE: LISTENING.
-SPEAKING VOCABULARY (CEFR A2 level) In this level students demonstrate an increasing ability to follow native speakers in casual conversation, in question and discussions, and answer will improve their ability to understand and react to contemporary topics presented in authentic classroom listening passages.
+SPEAKING VOCABULARY (CEFR A2 level) In this level students demonstrate an increasing ability to follow native speakers in casual in question-andconversation, discussions, and answer improve their ability to understand and react to contemporary topics presented in authentic classroom listening passages.
 Students will improve their ability to express opinions and facts while participating in classroom conversations and discussions on intermediate topics and construct and deliver well-organized oral presentations using clear vocabulary and grammatical structures.
 (Prerequisite: CEFR A1 Listening & Speaking)